rajkanya2709/QuickTrack/README.md

   ```

 * ## Edit 2
-  You have to edit line no. 203 that stores the SQL DB configuration for the tool's database.
+  You have to edit line no. 172 and line no. 207 that stores the SQL DB configuration for the tool's database.

   Example Config:
   ```go